Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: Additional Discussion Results on JEPA

-Here we provide some complementary discussion on JEPA (Joint-Embedding Predictive Architecture), proposed by \citet{LeCun2022}.
-The main departure from conventional architectures is that JEPA performs prediction in the abstract representation space of \textit{encoded} inputs rather than in raw input space.
-This is motivated by the observation that precisely reconstructing raw inputs is often unnecessary or impossible, and that human learning typically focuses on structures within high-level abstractions.
-While JEPA has been predominantly applied to vision domains such as images and videos~\citep{assran2023self, bardes2024revisiting}, recent work also explores similar ideas in language domains~\citep{lcmteam2024largeconceptmodelslanguage}.
+\paragraph{JEPA Framework.} The Joint-Embedding Predictive Architecture (JEPA) was proposed by \citet{LeCun2022} as a departure from conventional generative architectures.
+Its core premise is that prediction should be performed in the abstract representation space of \textit{encoded} inputs rather than in the raw input space.
+This is motivated by the observation that precise reconstruction of raw inputs is often unnecessary or impossible, and that effective learning typically focuses on structures within high-level abstractions.
+While JEPA has been predominantly applied to vision domains such as images and videos~\citep{assran2023self, bardes2024revisiting}, recent work has begun exploring similar methodologies in language domains~\citep{lcmteam2024largeconceptmodelslanguage}.
+In the context of our study, we draw a direct parallel between the functional stratification of LLM layers and the modular components of the JEPA framework:

-\textbf{JEPA with in-batch contrastive learning.} Figure~\ref{fig:jepa_illus} illustrates our instantiation of JEPA based on in-batch contrastive learning.
-Here, autoregressive prediction is done at the concept level encoded by the recognition module, where the representations of other ``activated'' concepts within the same batch (besides the ground truth) serve as negatives for the standard InfoNCE contrastive loss~\citep{oord2019representationlearningcontrastivepredictive}.
-While there could be false negatives, they happen with a small chance and we also find that the results are not significantly different when explicitly removing them.
+\begin{itemize} \item \textbf{Recognition Module as the Encoder:} As discussed in the main text, numerous prior works demonstrate that the lower layers of LLMs perform ``detokenization''—mapping surface-level subword tokens into cohesive concept representations.
+Within the JEPA framework, this aligns with the \textit{Encoder}, which is responsible for mapping raw inputs into latent abstract representations.

+\item \textbf{Semantic Module as the Predictor:} The middle and upper layers of the LLM operate on this concept space to perform abstract reasoning.
+In the JEPA framework, this corresponds to the \textit{Predictor}, which operates within the latent space to predict target concept representations without reverting to the raw input space. \end{itemize}

+\paragraph{Experimental Stability.} We conducted a stability analysis by repeating the experiments corresponding to Figure~\ref{fig:jepa} (Left) using two additional random seeds (for a total of three runs) to assess the variance of the results.
+Table~\ref{tab:jepa_stability} reports the mean and standard deviation for varying configurations of the depths of the Recognition and Semantic modules.
+The results exhibit low standard deviation across all settings, confirming that the trends reported in our study are stable and robust to initialization.